• CIMB Pulse

 Step 2

-Lodge a police report immediately and notify the Bank with the police report to AtYourService@cimb.com.
+Lodge a police report immediately and notify the Bank with the police report at AtYourService@cimb.com.
 For lost or stolen CIMB Credit Card(s), immediately log in to CIMB Clicks to cancel your card.

 Step 3